enriqueloz88/Monekin/README.md

 ### Google Play presentation

 This is one of the parts where we most appreciate your help.
-The presentation in the application stores is important to achieve a greater number of downloads.
+The presentation in the Google Play is important to achieve a greater number of downloads.
 You can find everything related to this part in the "Resources" folder of this project.

 Within "Resources", you will see a folder for each supported language in the google play tab.
 Inside each language folder we have a screenshots directory, where the screenshots used to create the presentation images are found, a powerpoint, with which these screenshots have been laid out, and finally, a "mockups" folder with the slides of this exported powerpoint png format.Mas detalladamente, la estructura es la siguiente